All Products

 query.max-memory-per-node

-The size of memory that is required to perform a query on a single worker node.
+The maximum amount of memory that a query can use on a single worker node.

 2 GB

-Set the parameter to a value that is less than or equal to the difference between the JVM memory and the value of memory.heap-headroom-per-node.
-This ensures that the memory of a single worker node does not exceed 70% of the JVM memory.
-If the concurrency is high, we recommend that you properly decrease the value.
+Set this parameter to a value less than or equal to (JVM heap memory - memory.heap-headroom-per-node).
+This ensures that the query memory on a single worker node does not exceed 70% of the JVM memory.
+If concurrency is high, decrease this value accordingly.

 query.max-memory